PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 The `enums` tab(s) allow specifying enumeration mappings.
 As with enumeration mappings in the `maps` tab, any enumeration will go through any mapping specified in the configuration file.
 If there is an enumeration that does not have any data regarding its mapping in the configuration file then it is copied unchanged.

-The difference between the `enums` tab and the `maps` tab for enumeration mappings is that in the `enums` tab the actual enumeration name in the LinkML source and target schemas must be used, whereas in the `maps` tab the slot name is used (behind the scenes, we extract the actual enum name based on the slot name).
+Sometimes you may want to include all (or most) enums mappings in the `enums` tab to organize the configuration sheets.
+Additionally, the `enums` sheet (unlike the other sheets) allows you to specify a source or target enumeration by the actual enumeration name found in the dataset's LinkML schema, which might not be the same as a slot name.
+For example in NWSS, the slot `pcr_gene_target` is an enumeration of type `vs_pcr_gene_target`.
+Alternatively, you can stick to specifying the class and slot names rather than enumeration names.
+In this case, the code will automatically extract the enumeration name from the class and slot names.

 Any row that is completely empty is ignored.
 Multiple `enums` tabs are allowed, their names must be specified when running the appropriate scripts.
 The `enums` tab has the headings described below.

+### sourceClass

+If specified, then this is the source class that the enumeration belongs to.
+It is typically paired with `sourceSlot` to identify the slot that the enumeration mapping is for.
+If not specified then `sourceEnum` should be used.

+### sourceSlot

+If specified, then this is the source slot (within the `sourceClass`) that the enumeration mapping is for.
+If `sourceClass` and `sourceSlot` are not used the `sourceEnum` should be used instead.

 ### sourceEnum

 The name of the source enumeration to map.
-If the `sourceEnum` column for a row is empty then it takes on the value from the previous row where `sourceEnum` is set.
 A `sourceEnum` can only map to a single `targetEnum`, so be sure that `targetEnum` is the same for all rows of the same `sourceEnum`.

+If `sourceEnum` is not used, then `sourceClass` and `sourceSlot` should be used instead.

 ### sourceValue

 The enumeration value in the `sourceEnum` that we are mapping from.

+### targetClass

+@TODO: Not yet implemented

+### targetSlot

+@TODO: Not yet implemented

 ### targetEnum

 The name of the target enumeration to map to.
 It is only possible to map a `sourceEnum` to a single `targetEnum`, so be sure that `targetEnum` is the same for all rows of the same `sourceEnum`.
-If the `targetEnum` column for a row is empty then it takes on the value from the previous row where `targetEnum` is set.
+If `targetEnum` is left blank them a fake target enumeration name is created.

 ### targetValue

-The enumeration value in the `targetEnum` that we map the `sourceValue` to.
+The enumeration value that we map the `sourceValue` to.